 48 Agency/Group/Organization Pechanga Casino Agency/Group/Organization Type Employer What section of the Plan was addressed by Consultation?
 Economic Development Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with residents, service providers and selected departments.
 Engagement was conducted through surveys, community meetings and interviews.
-49 Agency/Group/Organization Project Touch Agency/Group/Organization Type Homeless provider What section of the Plan was addressed by Consultation?
+49 Agency/Group/Organization Project Touch Project Touch Agency/Group/Organization Type Homeless provider What section of the Plan was addressed by Consultation?
 Public Housing Needs Homelessness Strategy Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 To obtain a comprehensive assessment of the needs and priorities within the community, the Consolidated Plan process included consultation with residents, service providers and selected departments.
 Engagement was conducted through surveys, community meetings and interviews.
 50 Agency/Group/Organization Rancho Community Church Agency/Group/Organization Type Other-Faith Based What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs

-How was the To obtain a comprobancius accossment of Agency/Group/Organization consulted To obtain a comprehensive assessment of the needs and priorities within the and what are the anticipated outcomes community, the Consolidated Plan process of the consultation or areas for included consultation with residents, service improved coordination? providers and selected departments.
-Engagement was conducted through surveys, community meetings and interviews.
+Hammer tha To obtain a company housing constant of How was the Agency/Group/Organization consulted To obtain a comprehensive assessment of the needs and priorities within the and what are the anticipated outcomes community, the Consolidated Plan process of the consultation or areas for included consultation with residents, service improved coordination? providers and selected departments. • Engagement was conducted through surveys, community meetings and interviews.
 51 Agency/Group/Organization Rancho Damacitas Agency/Group/Organization Type Services - Children What section of the Plan was addressed Homelessness Needs - Unaccompanied youth by Consultation?
 Non-Homeless Special Needs How was the To obtain a comprehensive assessment of Agency/Group/Organization consulted the needs and priorities within the and what are the anticipated outcomes community, the Consolidated Plan process of the consultation or areas for included consultation with residents, service improved coordination? providers and selected departments.
 Engagement was conducted through surveys, community meetings and interviews.
-52 Agency/Group/Organization Rancho en Espanol Agency/Group/Organization Type Other-Faith Based What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs How was the To obtain a comprehensive assessment of Agency/Group/Organization consulted the needs and priorities within the and what are the anticipated outcomes community, the Consolidated Plan process of the consultation or areas for included consultation with residents, service improved coordination? providers and selected departments.
+52 Agency/Group/Organization Rancho en Espanol 32 · Agency/Group/Organization Type Other-Faith Based What section of the Plan was addressed Non-Homeless Special Needs by Consultation?
+How was the To obtain a comprehensive assessment of Agency/Group/Organization consulted the needs and priorities within the and what are the anticipated outcomes community, the Consolidated Plan process of the consultation or areas for included consultation with residents, service improved coordination? providers and selected departments.
 Engagement was conducted through surveys, community meetings and interviews.
-53 Agency/Group/Organization Riverbank Village Apartments Agency/Group/Organization Type Housing Business Leaders What section of the Plan was addressed Economic Development
+53 Agency/Group/Organization Riverbank Village Apartments Agency/Group/Organization Type Housing 0/// O Business Leaders What section of the Plan was addressed by Consultation?
+Economic Development Market Analysis wy consultation.
+THAT NOC / MICH yold